mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 # How to translate

 This document describes briefly how to translate and review strings in Pontoon.
-The documentation also includes a dedicate page about Pontoon’s [translation workspace](ui.md), including [translation tools](ui.md#translation-tools-and-comments).
+The documentation also includes a dedicated page about Pontoon’s [translation workspace](ui.md), including [translation tools](ui.md#translation-tools-and-comments).

 ## Translating strings